HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 **Digital Experience 9.5 Container Version**

-- **ATTENTION:** Updated default resource requests and limits for Kubernetes deployments
+- Updated default resource requests and limits for Kubernetes deployments
 - Content Composer - Copy content items and new rename option
 - Option to apply relative URLs for DAM references in WCM during staging to production
 - Design Studio Beta Update
+- Option to configure aspect ratios for cropping of images in DAM
 - Option to Configure Credentials from Secrets
 - Option to configure Content-Security-Policy Frame Options
 - Option to configure SameSite Cookie Attribute
-- Option to configure aspect ratios for cropping of images in DAM

-## ll  Digital Experience Versions (8.5, 9.0, 9.5)
+## All  Digital Experience Versions (8.5, 9.0, 9.5)

 ### Guidance to configure a custom TinyMCE editor toolbar